nxp-appcodehub/dm-low-power-wireless-sensors-examples-for-mcxw23/README.md

   [<img src="./images/Pressure_Tampering_Detect.jpg" width="400"/>](Magnetic_Tampering_Detect.jpg)
 - FRDM-MCXW71 board will also show "RED" LED status.
 The "RED" LED status will continously remain ON for few seconds to show alert.
 - After "RED" LED goes OFF, the Wireless UART app will show message "Your Asset is Safe".
+- Then you can try applying pressure on MPL3115 sensor again.

+#### Congratulations!
+You have successfully executed all the 3 demos.
+Now think of various applications where you can use these demos.

 ## 5. Support<a name="step5"></a>
 - Reach out to NXP Sensors Community page for more support - [NXP Community](https://community.nxp.com/t5/forums/postpage/choose-node/true?_gl=1*fxvsn4*_ga*MTg2MDYwNjMzMy4xNzAyNDE4NzM0*_ga_WM5LE0KMSH*MTcwMjQxODczMy4xLjEuMTcwMjQxODczNi4wLjAuMA..)